 In 2019, global unit shipments of Hard Disk Drives (HDDs) fell to 316.3 million units, with forecasts for 2020 predicting shipments will fall once more to 296.22 million units.
 Looking ahead, as per sources, high-capacity enterprise HDD shipments are expected to grow, although at a slower rate than previously forecast.
 (Source: Statista)

 Even with PC sales slowing we are all still large consumers of information and we’re buying lots of electronic equipment which include hard disk drives (HDD) to store business and personal customer data including photos of everything from our kids to bank statements and passwords.

-Did you know that 90% of the data on the internet has been created since 2016.
-The is according to an IBM Marketing Cloud study which suggests individuals, organisations, and devices have all become data creators which are turning out vast amounts of information to the internet daily.
+Did you know that 90% of the data on the internet has been created since 2016?
+The is according to an IBM Marketing Cloud study which suggests individuals, organizations, and devices have all become data creators who are turning out vast amounts of information to the internet daily.

 What to Do next?

-The key is to destroying your computer HDD is ensuring it can’t ever spin again.
+The key to destroying your computer HDD is ensuring the drive can’t ever spin again.
 The physical destruction of the drive means increased confidence that stored data is obliterated and can never be used again.
-This is the method Recycle IT prescribe and practice.
+This is the method to Recycle IT practice.

-In the interest of time and money you don’t need to destroy the full PC or laptop, just the hard disk drive (HDD) which is a small box inside of computer, servers or laptop.
-Each drvie can contain sensitive information like credit card information, photos or customer contact details.
-So if you are upgrading to a new computer device (desktop computer, phone, laptop, tablet, etc.) please arrange for removal of the hard drive at the same time as recycling the computer!
+In the interest of time and money, you don’t need to destroy the full PC or laptop, just the hard disk drive (HDD) which is a small box inside of computer, servers or laptop.

 Safety in Destruction